praveenpuglia/demoplate/README.md

 ```

 ### With SCSS
-If you plan to use SCSS, try putting your CSS into **src/style.scss**.
+If you plan to use SCSS, put styles into **src/style.scss**.
 If you need to use multiple files, import all of them in **src/style.scss**.

 ```sh
 npm run watch:scss